-This keto green bean casserole recipe contains 4 grams net carbs per serving, compared to a traditional casserole that has over 50 grams of carbs.
+This recipe contains 4 grams net carbs per serving, compared to a traditional casserole that has over 50 grams of carbs.

 Cream of mushroom soup is not keto friendly or suitable for a keto diet.
 It contains over 40 grams of carbs per serving, which can easily kick someone out of ketosis.